 For further insights and guidance on AWS Security Hub, consult the following resources:

-AWS Documentation: The official AWS Security Hub documentation provides comprehensive information on using and configuring the service61.
+AWS documentation: The official AWS Security Hub documentation provides comprehensive information on using and configuring the service61.

 Best practices guide: AWS offers a guide with best practices for setting up and using AWS Security Hub effectively62.

-Compliance Standards: Learn more about AWS Config and AWS Identity and Access Management (IAM) best practice standards to ensure compliance with security standards63.
+Compliance standards: Learn more about AWS Config and AWS IAM best practice standards to ensure compliance with security standards63.

 AWS Security Hub is a valuable tool for enhancing security and compliance within your AWS environment.
 In the subsequent sections of this chapter, we will continue to explore AWS services and tools that promote security, identity, and compliance within the AWS cloud ecosystem.